jan-tennert/SolarSim/README.md

 - High quality 3D models of all planets and moons from NASA

-- Speed up the simulation by increasing substeps or timesteps
+- Speed up the simulation by increasing substeps (higher accuracy, slower) or timesteps (decreases accuracy, no difference in speed)

 - Built-in scenario editor to create and save your own scenarios.
   - Support for loading ephemeris and rotation data from SPICE files \